SACHIN5SOS/js-dev-environment/README.md

 ```

-With npm start:-
+> With npm start:-
-Testing, security check and mock https requests will perform automatically.
+> Testing, security check and mock https requests will perform automatically.
 For more information visit scripts in package.json.
+> Code HTML,CSS and JS only in src folder and don't worry about bundler, automation and security check because we are here for you.

+###### More coming soon for you.